 Collars are temporary measures to prevent a cat from licking, biting, or scratching at an injury.
 As mentioned above, if your cat has undergone surgery, she will need to avoid irritating the surgical site as it heals.
 Healing wounds and injuries can be itchy, so a collar will provide a barrier to stop her from scratching or biting the location.

 Please note that none of this is a substitute for professional veterinary advice.
-Please consult your vet any time your cat has any sort of injury.
-I am not your vet and I do not know your cat, ya dig?
+Consult your vet any time your cat has any sort of injury.

 Alternatives to Cones for cats